Mecklenburgh Square Garden Project

 The Mecklenburgh Square Garden Project is conceived as providing the opportunity for invited artists to make work that can be seen in terms of a multi-faceted landscape model, using and connecting ideas which the garden invokes, makes possible and provokes.

-The project will take place in six parts of which five exhibitions have already taken place: Ideas Travel Faster than Light (co-curated with Jasone Miranda-Bilbao), Notes of an Urban Pedestrian (co-curated with Clare Stent), 2019, Group Portrait with Garden, 2018, En Plein Air, 2015, Changeable Conditions, 2012.
+The project takes place in seven parts: En Route 2024, Blue Sky Gardening 2021, Ideas Travel Faster than Light (co-curated with Jasone Miranda-Bilbao), Notes of an Urban Pedestrian (co-curated with Clare Stent) 2019, Group Portrait with Garden 2018, En Plein Air 2015, Changeable Conditions 2012.

 With thanks to the Mecklenburgh Square Garden Committee and Goodenough College.